 Personally, I can’t even spend one day in Pondicherry without wearing a pair of shorts or a skirt.
-Everything else seems to just stick to your body and when that happens an explorer-like me gets tired soon.
+Everything else seems to just stick to your body and when that happens an explorer like me gets tired soon.
 Nobody should get worn out just because of the choice of their clothes.

-What to Wear in Pondicherry if Visiting Temples ?
+What to Wear in Pondicherry if Visiting Temples?

 If you want to visit any of the lovely temples located in and around Pondicherry, you can dress up in a long summer dress or a kurta or even a saree.
 You can also go for shorts or skirts but I’ve seen a lot of women restrict themselves somehow.
 So make your call based on your level of comfort.

 Men can go for lounge shorts or kurtas or cotton pants or even jeans (although wearing jeans is not the best idea in Pondicherry, given the tropical climate).
 I’ve seen the native people dress up in lungis (an Indian sarong kind of outfit for men) mostly when they visit temples.
-In fact, the lungis can be rented out many a times outside temples as well.
+In fact, the lungis can be rented out many times outside temples as well.

 Outfits that will cause a Sunburn in Pondicherry

 However, once I reached Pondicherry and spent a couple of afternoons at the beaches of the city, my skin began to chaff off.
-Eventually, the skin of my bare shoulder got affected with a terrible sunburn that ended up being painful.
+Eventually, the skin of my bare shoulder got affected by a terrible sunburn that ended up being painful.
 After that, I avoided any outfit that exposed my shoulder, upper arm and even my back.

 Wearing Loose Clothes in Pondicherry

 Wearing looser clothes, preferably made from cotton will really help you beat the heat in Pondicherry.
-My own experience in the region several times now has made me realize that the more lose the outfit, the better it is for air circulation.
+My own experience in the region several times now has made me realize that the more loose the outfit, the better it is for air circulation.

-Best Footwear in Pondicherry
+Best Footwear for Pondicherry

 But if you are somebody like me who is constantly on the move and wants to keep exploring more and more places, sneakers are a decent option.
 I wore very light weighted sneakers throughout my trip.
-I’m quite comfortable with shoes on as a traveler (even in a tropical climate).
+I’m quite comfortable with shoes on as a traveller (even in a tropical climate).

 Whatever you decide, make sure that your choice of footwear depends upon your level of comfort, ease of walking and maintaining your overall balance.
 Do not go for footwear only for show.
 Go for footwear that supports your travel habits.

 All you need to take care of is your comfort level while dressing up and also respecting the locale.
-Once the mutual respect is established, nobody will bother you for anything.
-On the contrary, you will easily find help and hospitality if it comes to that for your trip.
+Once mutual respect is established, nobody will bother you for anything.
+On the contrary, you will easily find help and hospitality if it comes to that your trip.